-At GoodCell, we’re here for you.
-To support and guide you through our process every step of the way.
-We know you’ll have questions—and we’ve got answers.
+At GoodCell, we’re here to support and guide you through our process every step of the way.

 Topics covered in this FAQ:

 - You will create your account when you order your GoodCell Kit and begin your subscription.

 - A Member Relationship Manager will register and send out your GoodCell Kit to you, as well as order the necessary testing included with your GoodCell Membership.

 - Once you have received your Kit, you will be instructed to make an appointment at your nearest Quest Patient Service Center and have your blood drawn by the Quest phlebotomists.

 - After your appointment, Quest and GoodCell will process your sample.

 It costs $999 to begin your membership with GoodCell, which covers your initial blood draw, the processing of your sample, and your first year of cell storage.
 Once enrolled, you will pay just $149/year for continued cell storage.
 Read more on our Pricing page.

 You can schedule an appointment at any Quest Patient Service Center once you have received your GoodCell Kit.
 Click here to find a convenient location near you: https://appointment.questdiagnostics.com/patient/confirmation